ros2/rosbag2/docs/design/statistics_about_lost_and_recorded_messages.md

    - `num_messages_lost` (uint64_t): The number of messages lost.
   The `messages_lost_callback` shall be defined in the `rosbag2_cpp::bag_events` namespace and added to the `WriterEventCallbacks` struct, similar to the `write_split_callback`.
+  Also, will need to add a new storage write method i.e., `storage->write(std::vector<SerializedBagMessage>)` that returns a vector or unordered_map with number of unwritten messages per each topic.

 ### 3. CLI Option for Statistics Update Rate